Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-02-preview/types.md

 ## ManagedClusterAzureMonitorProfileKubeStateMetrics
 ### Properties
-* **metricAnnotationsAllowList**: string: Comma-separated list of additional Kubernetes label keys that will be used in the resource's labels metric.
+* **metricAnnotationsAllowList**: string: Comma-separated list of Kubernetes annotation keys that will be used in the resource's labels metric (Example: 'namespaces=[kubernetes.io/team,...],pods=[kubernetes.io/team],...').
+By default the metric contains only resource name and namespace labels.
-* **metricLabelsAllowlist**: string: Comma-separated list of Kubernetes annotations keys that will be used in the resource's labels metric.
+* **metricLabelsAllowlist**: string: Comma-separated list of additional Kubernetes label keys that will be used in the resource's labels metric (Example: 'namespaces=[k8s-label-1,k8s-label-n,...],pods=[app],...').
+By default the metric contains only resource name and namespace labels.

 ## ManagedClusterAzureMonitorProfileMetrics
 ### Properties
-* **enabled**: bool (Required): Whether to enable the Prometheus collector
+* **enabled**: bool (Required): Whether to enable or disable the Azure Managed Prometheus addon for Prometheus monitoring.
+See aka.ms/AzureManagedPrometheus-aks-enable for details on enabling and disabling.
-* **kubeStateMetrics**: [ManagedClusterAzureMonitorProfileKubeStateMetrics](#managedclusterazuremonitorprofilekubestatemetrics): Kube State Metrics for prometheus addon profile for the container service cluster
+* **kubeStateMetrics**: [ManagedClusterAzureMonitorProfileKubeStateMetrics](#managedclusterazuremonitorprofilekubestatemetrics): Kube State Metrics profile for the Azure Managed Prometheus addon.
+These optional settings are for the kube-state-metrics pod that is deployed with the addon.
+See aka.ms/AzureManagedPrometheus-optional-parameters for details.

 ## ManagedClusterBootstrapProfile
 ### Properties